 Foliage, Flowers, and Fruit

-The Japanese quince produces tangled thorny branches that are gray-brown in color.
+The Japanese quince produces tangled thorny branches that are gray-brown.
 The leaves are dark green and coarsely-toothed, growing 1 to 2 inches in length.
 In winter, the leaves wither and usually fall off, although dried leaves may cling to the branches throughout the winter.

 In March, the blossoms burst forth from buds that have developed on the bare branches during the late winter.
 The flowers are composed of five petals with white stamens in the center.
-They are typically a brilliant orange-red but may be pink or even creamy white in color.
+They are typically a brilliant orange-red but may be pink or even creamy white.
 It is not until after blossoming that new leaves are produced.

 In the autumn, the tree bears small apple-shaped fruits.
 The fruit is green to yellow and very hard, making it difficult to eat in the raw state.
 Fruit that has been cooked or softened by a frost can be eaten.
 More often, the fruit is used to create jelly, preserves, or combined with apples to make a pie.